cberardi4/Programming-Languages/Code_Instructions.md

 ### Choosing the proper compiler

 It is important to ensure that you are using the proper compiler.
-On the drop down menu in the "Compile" tab on the right hand side of the page (shown in screenshot below), click "Select ew compiler version."
+On the drop down menu in the "Compile" tab on the right hand side of the page (shown in screenshot below), click "Select new compiler version."
 Choose “0.4.25+commit.59dbf8f1” and click “Start compile”.
 Below is a screenshot of what the compiler looks like within the menu.

 ![](Screenshots/compile1.png)